Australia's State Aviation Safety Program

 The Airservices Board

-Airservices is governed by a 10-person board appointed by the Minister for Infrastructure and Transport.
+Airservices is governed by a 10-person board appointed by the Minister for Infrastructure and Regional Development.
 The Airservices Board consists of a Chairperson, a Deputy Chairperson, the CEO and six other non-executive directors.
 Directors are appointed by the Minister on a part-time basis, other than the CEO, who is appointed by the Board.
 The Board is responsible and accountable for deciding the objectives, strategies and policies to be followed by Airservices and for ensuring that it fulfils its statutory functions in a proper, efficient and effective manner.

 An important part of the governance process is the role of the independent safety adviser to the Board.
 This position is currently held by an international safety expert.
 This ‘arm's length' process provides the Board with an independent view of the safety of Airservices operations.